tytydraco/yessleep/out/I_expected_a_full_house_for_the_Friday_premiere_But_when_I_arrived_at_Century_Cinemas_the_parking_lot_was_dead_and_deserted.md

 "Nope."

 I rubbed my temples in frustration.
 "I...
-I guess I could have been seeing things.
+I guess I could be seeing things.
 It just felt so real."

 "Look, is this about what Larry said?"
 Jonathan asked.
 "Don't let him get to you, there's nothing wrong with this auditorium.
 Just sit back and enjoy the movie."
 His calming tone pacified my nerves.
 "Anyways, I better get back before Larry sees that I'm gone.
 Meet me in the lobby after?"